 The ancient town was founded in the 6th century b.C. from the Samnites, a couple of centuries later the Greeks took it posses and use it as trading port for its proximity with the gulf of Naples.
-The Samnites then won the city back untill the 89 BC, when Hercolaneum became a Roman colony.
+The Samnites then won the city back until the 89 BC, when Hercolaneum became a Roman colony.
 Named after Hercules, the Greeks believed Mountain Vesuvius has been founded by the God itself.
+Italia.

-The pyroclastic flows in 79 AD buried totaly the city under a 20 meters thick layer of lava.
+The pyroclastic flows in 79 AD buried totally the city under a 20 meters thick layer of lava.
 Differently than Pompei, covered from pumice and ashes, at Hercolaneum the lava carbonized and thereby preserved wood beams and other organic-based materials such as roofs, beds, doors, and food.

 One of the most important building is the Villa dei Papiri, a library where 1,800 scrolls were found solidified into dark husks.
-Thank to the most modern and powerlful X-ray technology those rolls are being studied.
+Thank to the most modern and powerful X-ray technology those rolls are being studied.